gmikisilva/Cyber-Security-Password-Managers/gabriel/README.md

 # CVE-2024-33901-ProofOfConcept

+## This code is the one referenced under the KeePassXC section in the report

 Short program that demonstrates the vulnerability CVE-2024-33901 in KeePassXC version 2.7.7

 This repo contains all of our team members' code, but my original repository was in: